Xavier Henry

+Early life

+Henry was born in Ghent, Belgium, where his father played professional basketball in the early 1990s.

 High school career

+Henry attended Putnam City High School in Oklahoma City, Oklahoma.
+He missed the start of his of senior season after he fractured his cheekbone in a car accident in October 2008.
+On March 14, 2009, he led Putnam City to the Oklahoma Class 6A state championship, scoring 24 points in the title game against Jenks High School.

 Henry was named to the 2009 McDonald's All-American Game where he scored 14 points.
 Henry was also selected to play in the 2009 Nike Hoop Summit at the Rose Garden in Portland where he led Team USA with 22 points including six 3-pointers and the Jordan Brand Classic at Madison Square Garden where he scored 10 points for the white team.
 He was SLAM magazine's high school diary keeper for the 2008–09 basketball season.
-On March 14, 2009, he led Putnam City High School to the Oklahoma Class 6A state championship, scoring 24 points in the title game against Jenks High School.

-On October 22, 2008, Henry was in a car accident and fractured his cheekbone.
-He had to have surgery in November and he missed the beginning of his senior season.

 Recruitment

 By the end of his senior season, Henry was ranked as the #6 overall prospect and #2 shooting guard in the class of 2009 by Scout.com, #8 overall and #3 shooting guard by Rivals.com and #3 overall, #2 shooting guard by ESPN.
 Originally, Henry was heavily recruited by both Memphis and Kansas.
-On November 18, 2008 Henry announced his commitment to Memphis citing the opportunity to play alongside his brother, C. J., as the primary reason for the decision.
+On November 18, 2008, Henry announced his commitment to Memphis citing the opportunity to play alongside his brother, C. J., as the primary reason for the decision.

 In March 2009, Memphis's head coach John Calipari took the head coaching job at the University of Kentucky, prompting Henry to reopen his recruitment.

 On April 23, Henry officially announced his choice to play basketball for Kansas.